Laxminayanan/Laxminayanan/README.md

 - **Full-Stack Development:**
   - As a budding full-stack developer, I am learning to integrate front-end and back-end technologies to build comprehensive and user-centric web applications.

-- **DevOps:**
-  - I am exploring the DevOps landscape, focusing on automation, CI/CD pipelines, and infrastructure as code to streamline software development processes.

 - **Open Source Contributions:**
   - I am an advocate of the open-source community and actively contribute to projects that align with my areas of expertise and interest.